World of Quest

 World of Quest is a science fiction comedy animated television series based on the graphic novel series of the same name by Jason T. Kruse.
 The series was produced by Cookie Jar Entertainment, in association with Teletoon and Kids' WB!.
 It appears to be a parody of the fantasy genre that blends swords and sorcery with technology, in the vein of Masters of the Universe.
 The show premiered on March 15, 2008, on Kids' WB on The CW in the U.S. and in Canada on Teletoon on August 10, 2008, as a preview, with regular airings starting on September 1, 2008.
 The CW4Kids removed it from its schedule after airing the first-season finale "Search for Power" on June 14, 2008.
-It's also the last series to be produced for the Kids' WB block.
+World of Quest is the last series to be produced for the Kids' WB block.

 Premise

 The show that focuses on young Prince Nestor on a mission to save his parents, with his amazing muscled protector Quest by his side.
+To save his parents, Nestor must find the five Swords of Power, which combine to form the Shattersoul Sword.